YousefKad/fbica/README.md

 result.upper       # upper bounds
 ```

 If you have a "tall block" of units that are always fully observed, pass their indices as `always_observed`.
-The factor proxy is then built from that block instead of the LOO average, which can improve precision when the always-observed units are representative:
+The factor proxy is then built from that block instead of the LOO average.

 ```python
 # units 0–4 are always observed — use them as the factor proxy